 An On Track investment is one that has made all payments due to date and/or has not highlighted any upcoming significant event that requires investors’ attention.

 An investment with a Late Payment status has missed one or more payments that it is due to have been paid.
-You should expect to have received an update from the company as to why the payment was missed.
-If the company catches up with the missed payment, the investment may return to On Track.
-If the company is unable to catch up on the late payment, it may move to In Default.
+You should expect to have received an update from the company or local authority as to why the payment was missed.
+If the company or local authority catches up with the missed payment, the investment may return to On Track.
+If they are unable to catch up on the late payment, it may move to In Default.

-An investment In Default has not met its obligations under the terms of the Debenture Deed.
-This might be because the company missed a payment and has not been able to catch up, or because they have breached another term of the investment.
+An investment In Default has not met its obligations under the terms of the investment.
+This might be because the company or local authority missed a payment and has not been able to catch up, or because they have breached another term of the investment.